 The HRA Income and Expenditure Statement includes the effect of an upwards revaluation in the Authority's dwellings stock.
 Council dwellings are valued at market value and then an adjustment factor to reflect the lower value of social housing is applied.
 The Department for Levelling Up, Housing and Communities set the adjustment factor and review it every five years.
-The adjustment factor to be applied in London is 25% for 2024/25 (25% for 2023/24).
+The adjustment factor to be applied in London is 25% for 2023/24).